panoysia/elmersia-site/blogs/index.markdown

 date: 2013-06-01 15:52:55
 ---

-> "From the fullness of the heart the mouth speaks."
+> "From the fullness of the heart the mouth speaks." - The Bible

 > "Blogs are interesting because they are honest windows into other people's interests and passions." - [Jeff Atwood](http://www.codinghorror.com/blog/)